The Lusitania, Woodrow Wilson, and the Deceptions that Dragged America into World War I

 After the war began in 1914, Britain immediately began a naval blockade of Germany, intercepting merchant ships and strewing the North Sea with mines.
 Since the British classified even foodstuffs as “contraband,” the Germans had to ration food.
 By all estimates, several hundred thousand people ultimately died of starvation due to the blockade.

 Germany’s decision to blockade Britain was retaliatory.
 Since the British possessed naval superiority, Germany’s only means of blockade was through its U-boat force.
 Although the U.S. media characterized sub warfare as barbaric, British mines were just as lethal as German torpedoes.
-Furthermore, while the Germans normally only targeted only ships of belligerent nations (sparing neutrals), the British blockade was indiscriminate, barring neutral as well as belligerent ships.
+Furthermore, while the Germans normally only targeted ships of belligerent nations (sparing neutrals), the British blockade was indiscriminate, barring neutral as well as belligerent ships.

 In the war’s early stages, U-boats observed the “Cruiser Rules” that had been established under international law (e.g., at the Hague Conventions).
 Before sinking a merchant vessel, they would surface, and allow the ship’s crew to evacuate in lifeboats.